alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 That's what it looks like.

 In reality, I'm not sure I am on.
-I never have been sure.
+I've never been sure.

 Getting good grades and taking challenging courses shows you have good work ethic or good talent.
 They are signs you have the potential to be a